 - Attainment of program goals cannot adversely impact other areas.

 - As noted, achievement award payments are one-time payments and do not increase an employee's base salary.
 Award payments to eligible participants are treated as payroll items subject to federal income tax withholding and FICA withholding.
 Award payments are not eligible for the calculation of employee fringe benefits such as deductions for the Teachers Retirement System program ("TRS"), the Optional Retirement Program ("ORP"), or for the payment of insurance premiums.
 Award payments are included in the calculation of the maximum deferral available under the tax-sheltered annuity program.

 - Any achievement awards paid to nonexempt employees must be included in overtime calculations under the Fair Labor Standards Act.
 This is applied retroactively for the effective time period of the program.
 Funding for achievement award payments must be sufficient to cover recalculated overtime payments in such cases.
 Use the AAP Overtime Calculation form to determine additional overtime owed to nonexempt employees who worked overtime hours during the AAP timeframe.

 The head of the project or department is responsible for the operation of the AAP within the project or department and for its compliance with all relevant guidelines.
 Each AAP must be approved by the head of the project or department.
 A University-wide AAP requires the President's approval.
 A copy of the AAP must be submitted to Compensation Services upon approval of the program.

 The AAP must be reviewed and evaluated at least annually by the head of the project or department to ensure the program's goals are achieved and to determine whether the program will be changed or continued.
 Each project manager or department is responsible for maintaining the AAP form(s) and supporting documentation.

 The President reserves the right to change or terminate an AAP at any time.
-Eligible employees will be notified by the head of the project or department of any changes to the AAP.
+Eligible employees will be notified in writing by the head of the project or department of any changes to the AAP.